sanjayr1/voter-pipeline/README.md

 # Voter Data Pipeline

 Operationalizes the GoodParty.org voter CSV into repeatable analytics using Astronomer's Astro CLI, DuckDB, dbt, and a Streamlit dashboard.
-Reviewers can spin up the full stack (Airflow + dbt + dashboard) with a couple of commands or run the dashboard-only experience without Docker.
+Reviewers can spin up the full stack (Airflow + dbt + dashboard) with a single, validated workflow.

 ---